wwwxkz/hashPlot/README.md

 	- [ ] By using different values to x and y
 	- [X] By making exponential work as expected x²
 	- [ ] By fixing presentation error 'space error'
+- [ ] Add zoom in/out
+	- [ ] By adding shell to last plot
+		- [ ] By adding a while loop and re-display function
+			- [ ] By displaying last parameters with updated display t_width
+- [ ] Add move through plot
+	- [ ] By adding a focus point
+- [ ] Refactor function
 - [ ] Remove last frame logic from pizza
 - [ ] Improve horizontal bar label logic
 	- [ ] Align labels by space around